Importance of Recent Cannabis Use Detection in the Workplace

 The ability to test for recent use is a deterrent to employees using cannabis right before work or during work hours, when they may be impaired and at the most significant safety risk.
 In recent years this has become an increasing concern with legalization.
 34% of employees report seeing fellow workers use cannabis during work hours, according to a National Safety Council study.
 (1)

-In addition to safety concerns, recent use detection can also help maintain workplace productivity and efficiency.
+In addition to safety concerns, recent use detection can help maintain workplace productivity and efficiency.
 Cannabis can affect an individual’s ability to focus and make decisions, negatively impacting their job performance.
 By detecting recent use, companies can take action to address any issues related to decreased productivity.

 Reduce Insurance & Legal Liabilities